 5. Exported Spreadsheet

-While it will be useful to keep this spreadsheet to hand to reference any details about a product on this channel quickly, we mostly just need two pieces of information from here: ID and SKU as shown below.
+While it will be useful to keep this spreadsheet to hand to reference any details about a product on this channel quickly, we just need the product SKU.

 Continue on to find out how we will use this information.